Christian Terlizzi: Catania

 He officially transferred to Calcio Catania on 5 July 2007, for €1.5 million.
 In his first season with the Sicilian giants, Terlizzi became a major part of the Catania first team, proving his worth with the Sicilian club.
 In his first season with the club, he made 25 league appearances, and formed an impressive central defensive partnership with Lorenzo Stovini.
 The duo held their positions during the 2008–2009 Serie A season as well, under new coach Walter Zenga, and Terlizzi made an additional 20 league appearances.
 His first team position was in the limbo following the 2008 purchase of Argentine youngster Matías Silvestre.
 During the 2008–2009 summer transfer window, Terlizzi nearly transferred to Italian giants, Juventus, but the deal never materialized.
 Prior to the 2009–10 Serie A season, Stovini left the club, and Terlizzi was relegated to the bench in favor of new signing Nicolás Spolli, who partnered Silvestre for much of the 2009–10 Serie A season.
 Under Siniša Mihajlović, however, Terlizzi managed to earn back his starting position alongside Silvestre, and went on to total 25 appearances for Catania in all 2009–10 competitions, helping the club to the semi-finals of the Coppa Italia, and also to a record points total in Serie A for the Sicilians, finishing in 12th places.
 Terlizzi has scored 2 goals in 8 games during the current campaign.

 Later years

 On 2 August 2011, Terlizzi signed a two-year contract with the Serie B club A.S.
 Varese 1910.
 However, after a good season, he returns to play in Serie A with Pescara.
 He successively spent the second part of the season on loan to another Serie A club, Siena.

 In August 2013 he was signed as a free agent by newly promoted Serie B club Trapani.

 International career

-After earning his first senior international call-up under manager Roberto Donadoni in August 2006, Terlizzi made his debut for the Italy national football team on 16 August, in a 2–0 friendly defeat against Croatia, in Livorno.
+After earning his first senior international call-up under manager Roberto Donadoni in August 2006, Terlizzi made his only cap for the Italy national football team on 16 August, in a 2–0 friendly defeat against Croatia, in Livorno.